-A toothache can develop for a variety of reasons.
+A toothache can be the result of a variety of dental problems.
 The pain can be a sign of an underlying dental or medical condition.
-In particular, the most common causes of severe tooth pain include the following:
+Common causes of toothaches include:

 In some cases, a toothache can be “referred pain,” which means the pain is actually coming from somewhere else in the body.
-More specifically, earaches commonly cause toothaches and vice versa.
+Earaches commonly cause toothaches and vice versa.

 Injuries to the jaw or teeth can result in toothaches.
-For example, if your tooth cracks, sensitivity and severe pain are common symptoms because the nerves within the tooth may become exposed.
+For example, if your tooth cracks, sensitivity and severe pain will develop because the nerves within the tooth become exposed.
 Tooth cracks can also form due to long-term bruxism (teeth grinding).